Accenture (NYSE:ACN) Price Target Cut to $350.00

-Accenture (NYSE:ACN – Get Free Report) had its price target decreased by research analysts at Mizuho from $398.00 to $350.00 in a research note issued on Tuesday, Benzinga reports.
-The firm presently has a “buy” rating on the information technology services provider’s stock.
-Mizuho’s price objective would indicate a potential upside of 22.58% from the stock’s previous close.
+Accenture (NYSE:ACN – Get Free Report) had its price target decreased by equities researchers at BMO Capital Markets from $375.00 to $350.00 in a report released on Friday, Benzinga reports.
+The firm currently has a “market perform” rating on the information technology services provider’s stock.
+BMO Capital Markets’ target price points to a potential upside of 14.32% from the stock’s current price.

-ACN has been the subject of a number of other research reports.
-Deutsche Bank Aktiengesellschaft downgraded shares of Accenture from a “buy” rating to a “hold” rating and dropped their price objective for the company from $409.00 to $295.00 in a research note on Wednesday, May 15th.
-Citigroup dropped their target price on shares of Accenture from $430.00 to $400.00 and set a “buy” rating for the company in a research report on Friday, March 22nd.
-Guggenheim reissued a “buy” rating and set a $395.00 target price on shares of Accenture in a research report on Friday, May 24th.
-Jefferies Financial Group dropped their target price on shares of Accenture from $340.00 to $275.00 and set a “hold” rating for the company in a research report on Wednesday, June 5th.
-Finally, StockNews.com downgraded shares of Accenture from a “buy” rating to a “hold” rating in a research report on Saturday, April 27th.
-Ten research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
-According to data from MarketBeat.com, Accenture presently has an average rating of “Moderate Buy” and an average price target of $360.50.
+A number of other equities research analysts have also commented on the stock.
+Redburn Atlantic upped their price objective on shares of Accenture from $410.00 to $445.00 and gave the company a “buy” rating in a research note on Tuesday, March 19th.
+Piper Sandler decreased their price target on Accenture from $379.00 to $320.00 and set a “neutral” rating for the company in a report on Monday.
+Robert W. Baird lowered their price objective on Accenture from $372.00 to $345.00 and set a “neutral” rating for the company in a research report on Thursday, May 16th.
+Citigroup cut their target price on Accenture from $430.00 to $400.00 and set a “buy” rating on the stock in a research report on Friday, March 22nd.
+Finally, Stifel Nicolaus lowered their target price on Accenture from $395.00 to $340.00 and set a “buy” rating for the company in a report on Wednesday, June 12th.
+Ten analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
+According to data from MarketBeat.com, Accenture currently has a consensus rating of “Moderate Buy” and a consensus price target of $359.36.

-Accenture (NYSE:ACN – Get Free Report) last announced its earnings results on Thursday, March 21st.
-The information technology services provider reported $2.77 earnings per share for the quarter, beating the consensus estimate of $2.66 by $0.11.
+Accenture (NYSE:ACN – Get Free Report) last issued its quarterly earnings results on Thursday, June 20th.
+The information technology services provider reported $3.13 earnings per share for the quarter, missing the consensus estimate of $3.15 by ($0.02).
+The company had revenue of $16.47 billion during the quarter, compared to analyst estimates of $16.55 billion.
 Accenture had a net margin of 10.89% and a return on equity of 28.30%.
-The firm had revenue of $15.80 billion during the quarter, compared to the consensus estimate of $15.85 billion.
-During the same quarter in the previous year, the company posted $2.69 EPS.
-The firm’s revenue for the quarter was down .1% on a year-over-year basis.
-As a group, research analysts predict that Accenture will post 12.08 earnings per share for the current year.
+The company’s quarterly revenue was down .6% on a year-over-year basis.
+During the same period in the previous year, the company posted $3.19 EPS.
+As a group, equities analysts anticipate that Accenture will post 12.06 earnings per share for the current fiscal year.

-In related news, CEO Jean-Marc Ollagnier sold 6,250 shares of the firm’s stock in a transaction on Friday, April 12th.
-The stock was sold at an average price of $315.91, for a total transaction of $1,974,437.50.
-Following the transaction, the chief executive officer now directly owns 161,581 shares in the company, valued at $51,045,053.71.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other Accenture news, COO John F. Walsh sold 8,000 shares of the stock in a transaction on Monday, March 25th.
-The stock was sold at an average price of $332.13, for a total value of $2,657,040.00.
-Following the sale, the chief operating officer now directly owns 17,877 shares of the company’s stock, valued at $5,937,488.01.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Jean-Marc Ollagnier sold 6,250 shares of the stock in a transaction on Friday, April 12th.
+In other Accenture news, insider Ellyn Shook sold 5,000 shares of the firm’s stock in a transaction on Thursday, April 25th.
+The stock was sold at an average price of $307.22, for a total transaction of $1,536,100.00.
+Following the transaction, the insider now directly owns 13,699 shares in the company, valued at approximately $4,208,606.78.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+In other news, CEO Jean-Marc Ollagnier sold 6,250 shares of the company’s stock in a transaction that occurred on Friday, April 12th.
 The stock was sold at an average price of $315.91, for a total value of $1,974,437.50.
-Following the completion of the sale, the chief executive officer now directly owns 161,581 shares in the company, valued at $51,045,053.71.
+Following the completion of the transaction, the chief executive officer now directly owns 161,581 shares of the company’s stock, valued at $51,045,053.71.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, insider Ellyn Shook sold 5,000 shares of Accenture stock in a transaction on Thursday, April 25th.
+The stock was sold at an average price of $307.22, for a total value of $1,536,100.00.
+Following the sale, the insider now owns 13,699 shares in the company, valued at $4,208,606.78.
 The disclosure for this sale can be found here.
-Insiders have sold 28,083 shares of company stock worth $8,959,325 over the last ninety days.
-0.07% of the stock is owned by insiders.
+Insiders have sold a total of 28,083 shares of company stock valued at $8,959,325 over the last 90 days.
+Insiders own 0.07% of the company’s stock.

 Institutional Investors Weigh In On Accenture

-Several large investors have recently added to or reduced their stakes in ACN.
-Glenview Trust co increased its position in Accenture by 1.6% in the third quarter.
-Glenview Trust co now owns 3,852 shares of the information technology services provider’s stock worth $1,183,000 after buying an additional 61 shares during the period.
-Interchange Capital Partners LLC acquired a new position in shares of Accenture during the third quarter valued at $207,000.
-Clearbridge Investments LLC increased its holdings in shares of Accenture by 5.5% during the third quarter.
-Clearbridge Investments LLC now owns 1,631,355 shares of the information technology services provider’s stock valued at $501,006,000 after purchasing an additional 84,680 shares during the period.
-LPL Financial LLC increased its holdings in shares of Accenture by 6.6% during the third quarter.
-LPL Financial LLC now owns 386,190 shares of the information technology services provider’s stock valued at $118,603,000 after purchasing an additional 24,076 shares during the period.
-Finally, Ontario Teachers Pension Plan Board increased its holdings in shares of Accenture by 5.1% during the third quarter.
-Ontario Teachers Pension Plan Board now owns 3,402 shares of the information technology services provider’s stock valued at $1,045,000 after purchasing an additional 164 shares during the period.
-75.14% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in the business.
+Pin Oak Investment Advisors Inc. increased its holdings in Accenture by 8.2% during the fourth quarter.
+Pin Oak Investment Advisors Inc. now owns 357 shares of the information technology services provider’s stock worth $125,000 after buying an additional 27 shares during the last quarter.
+Brave Asset Management Inc. raised its holdings in shares of Accenture by 2.8% in the 4th quarter.
+Brave Asset Management Inc. now owns 1,028 shares of the information technology services provider’s stock worth $361,000 after purchasing an additional 28 shares during the period.
+Addison Advisors LLC lifted its stake in Accenture by 0.9% in the fourth quarter.
+Addison Advisors LLC now owns 3,181 shares of the information technology services provider’s stock valued at $1,116,000 after purchasing an additional 28 shares during the last quarter.
+Searle & CO. grew its holdings in Accenture by 3.6% during the fourth quarter.
+Searle & CO. now owns 803 shares of the information technology services provider’s stock valued at $282,000 after purchasing an additional 28 shares during the period.
+Finally, Sound View Wealth Advisors Group LLC increased its position in Accenture by 2.1% in the fourth quarter.
+Sound View Wealth Advisors Group LLC now owns 1,363 shares of the information technology services provider’s stock worth $478,000 after buying an additional 28 shares during the last quarter.
+75.14% of the stock is owned by hedge funds and other institutional investors.

 About Accenture